julio-cmdr/TimSort-C/README.md

 # TimSort-C
-This repository provide an implementation of TimSort in C Language
+This repository provide an implementation of TimSort using C Language